JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin will prohibit delegating extension properties on a generic type
+> **Short summary**: Kotlin 1.8 will prohibit delegating extension properties on a generic type
 > to generic types that use the type parameter of the receiver in an unsafe way
 >
 > **Deprecation cycle**:
 >
 > - 1.6.0: report a warning (or an error in the progressive mode) when delegating an extension property to a type
->   that uses type parameters inferred from the delegated property type arguments in particular way
+>   that uses type parameters inferred from the delegated property's type arguments in a particular way
 > - 1.8.0: raise the warning to an error,
 >  `-XXLanguage:-ForbidUsingExtensionPropertyTypeParameterInDelegate` can be used to temporarily revert to the pre-1.8 behavior